contentauth/c2pa-attacks/README.md

  Additional documentation:
  - [Using c2pa-attacks](docs/usage.md): How to use the `c2pa-attacks` CLI.
  - [Injection attack files](attacks/README.md): Description of example attack files in the `attacks` directory.
+ - [Utilities](utilities/README.md): Overview of the available utility scripts for managing and generating c2pa-attacks files.
  - [Appendix](docs/appendix.md): References and links for more information.

 ## Overview